RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

 Happiness Index Research Questions
 ----------------------------------

-1. What are the different factors that lead to happiness of a country?
+1. What are the different factors that lead to the happiness of a country?

 2. What role does the economy play in determining the happiness of a country?

 3. Which factor, on average, contributes most/least to happiness?

 4. What similarities and differences do the countries experiencing the highest/lowest WHS have?
-Are there any countries where there scores for some factor are very different than those of the countries around it in the rankings?
+Are there any countries where their scores for some factor are very different than those of the countries around it in the rankings?